SISCHM/KGChat/README.md

 ### Q: How do I configure the API keys for OpenAI and Huggingface?
 Place your API keys in the corresponding files located in `webapp/src/utils/`.
 For OpenAI, use `OPENAI_API_KEY.txt`, and for Huggingface, use `HUGGINGFACE_TOKEN.txt`.

-### Q: What should I do if the event log processing is slow?
-Ensure your system meets the hardware requirements.
-Reduce the size of the event log or select fewer attributes to process.
+### Q: How do I select or change the attributes for my knowledge graph?
+After importing the event log, you can select the attributes by clicking on the `Select Columns` button.
+To change the attributes later, click on the same button and update your selection.

 ### Q: How can I change the language of the chatbot responses?
 KGChat supports multiple languages.
 You can pose questions in your preferred language, and the application will process and respond accordingly.

-### Q: How do I select or change the attributes for my knowledge graph?
-After importing the event log, you can select the attributes by clicking on the `Select Columns` button.
-To change the attributes later, click on the same button and update your selection.

 ### Q: How do I handle large event logs that slow down processing?
-Try reducing the size of the event log or selecting fewer attributes for analysis.
+Reduce the size of the event log or select fewer attributes for analysis.
 Ensure your system has adequate resources to handle large files.